AnuroopVJ/GPT-Style-Transformer/README.md

 # GPT-Style-Transformer (Personal Learning Project)
-A single-file PyTorch implementation of a small transformer trained on English Wikipedia for next-token prediction.
+A PyTorch implementation of a small transformer trained on English Wikipedia for next-token prediction.
 Built as a learning exercise.

 ---